Chapter 4: Construction Details, Section 71: Existing Drainage Facilities

 Witness contractor sampling and testing of grout density and viscosity.
 Verify results meet the required density and strength values.

-Ensure the contractor performs culvert inspection by closed-circuit video recording or photography and that the quality of those records is appropriate to confirm compliance with cleaning of host culvert and installation of pipeliner.
+Verify that the contractor performs culvert inspection by closed-circuit video recording or photography and that the quality of those records is appropriate to confirm compliance with cleaning of host culvert and installation of pipeliner.

 Review the contractor’s inspection and evaluation report.
 Prepare change order for ordered repairs.